Katharina Landfester, Editorial Board Chair

 Wenlong Cheng, Scientific editor

-Wenlong Cheng is a professor and director of research in the Department of Chemical Engineering at Monash University, Australia.
-He is also an Ambassador Tech Fellow in Melbourne Centre for Nanofabrication.
-He earned his PhD from Changchun Institute of Applied Chemistry, Chinese Academy of Sciences in 2005 and his BS from Jilin University, China in 1999.
-He held positions in the Max Planck Institute of Microstructure Physics and the Department of Biological and Environmental Engineering of Cornell University before joining the Monash University in 2010.
-His research interest focuses rational design and assembly of noble nanocrystals (particularly gold) for various applications in nanobioscience and nanobiotechnology, including DNA-based nanoassemblies, soft wearable electronic skin sensors, soft energy devices, targeted cancer theranostics, and soft plasmonic metamaterials.
+Wenlong Cheng is a professor in the School of Biomedical Engineering at The University of Sydney, Australia.
+He is currently an NHMRC Investigator Leadership Fellow and a fellow of the Royal Society of Chemistry and was an Ambassador Tech Fellow at Melbourne Centre for Nanofabrication.
+He earned his PhD from Changchun Institute of Applied Chemistry, Chinese Academy of Sciences, in 2005 and his BS from Jilin University, China, in 1999.
+He was Alexander von Humboldt's fellow in the Max Planck Institute of Microstructure Physics and a research associate in the Department of Biological and Environmental Engineering at Cornell University.
+He founded the Monash NanoBionics lab at Monash University in 2010.
+His research interest lies at the nano-bio interface, particularly the design and self-assembly of 2D plasmonic nanomaterials and noble nanocrystals, DNA nanotechnology, soft wearable electronic skin sensors and soft and stretchable energy devices, targeted cancer theranostics, and soft plasmonic metamaterials.

 Yves Dufrêne, Scientific editor